TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 ## Configuration Profile Examples

 Profiles examples below should be tested before distribution to production systems.
 The following example profiles should serve as inspiration for developing your own profiles.
+Polices with the same configuration payload can conflict and cause unwanted behavior.
+Ex.
+A Policy with a Login Window Payload can conflict with a second policy that also contains a Login Window Payload - Please test all policies.

 ### Catalina Notifications Profile